 In left-to-right languages it is customary to visually position labels to the right of radio buttons and checkboxes, and to the left or directly above other form fields.
 Maintaining this practice increases predictability and understandability of your form for all users.

-In general, placing labels above the form fields helps reduce horizontal scrolling for people using screen magnification and for mobile device users.
+In general, placing labels above the form fields helps reduce horizontal scrolling for people with low vision and for mobile device users.
 However, the usefulness of this approach depends on other design aspects, such as the proximity of other nearby form fields and content, and needs to be assessed individually.
-The aim should be to maintain a close visual relationship between the label and the form control.
+The aim should be to maintain a close and distinct visual relationship between the label and the form control.

 1.3.1 Info and Relationships: Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text.
 (Level A)